vallis/kissreport/KISS.md

 In discussing **waveform accuracy**, it is useful to distinguish between the intrinsic error in the underlying *models* of physics [@10.1017/CBO9781139583961.009] [@10.1017/CBO9781139583961.011] (e.g., a numerical relativity simulation, or a post-Newtonian expansion of Einstein's field equations) and the error incurred in making these models available as *templates*: *hybridization* error when marrying analytical and numerical waveforms; *approximation* error when fitting phenomenological models to simulations; *representation* error when casting waveforms on reduced-order-modeling bases.
 (One speaks generally of *surrogates* to encompass waveforms that can be evaluated efficiently and that approximate more careful and expensive computations.)

-Physical-model errors are addressed by theoretical work; template errors by more careful and potentially costly computation. **Waveform accuracy requirements affect both the theoretical inputs and their data-analytic representations**, and they will depend strongly on the data-analysis *application* under consideration.
-A roughly accuracy-ranked list of applications (with the most demanding on top) would be
+Physical-model errors are addressed by theoretical work; template errors by more careful and potentially costly computation. **Waveform accuracy requirements affect both the theoretical inputs and their data-analytic representations**, and they will depend strongly on the sources under consideration.
+Ideally, we want the error budget to be dominated by instrument noise, and not by waveform limitations; this criterion remains the same for astrophysical parameter estimation, for anomaly identification in tests of general relativity, and for minimizing residuals after the subtraction of the loudest signals.
+For current (second-generation) ground-based GW observatories, the signal-to-noise ratio (SNR) for black-hole--binary mergers will be $\sim 100$ at design sensitivity.
+For LISA, the comparable number will be $\sim 10,000$.
+Since the required phase accuracy for matched filtering scales as $1/\mathrm{SNR}$, we need about a factor of 100 improvement in waveform accuracy from today. [^accuracy] No current numerical relativity code can achieve this accuracy, even extrapolating beyond exascale computers.
+For EMRIs and Galactic binaries the SNR is lower, and the accuracy requirement scales accordingly.
+(By contrast, detection rates would be not damaged only marginally by losses of accuracy of a few percent.)

-1. testing general relativity;
-2. astrophysical parameter estimation;
-3. minimizing residuals after the hierarchical subtraction of loud signals;
-4. detection (which will be certainly satisfied when 2 and 3 are)

-We should target the application with the most stringent needs.
-However, how do we define **waveform accuracy requirements** formally for LISA?
-It is unclear that we have all the mathematical tools and criteria to pose this question profitably (although we have well-established foundations [@10.1103/PhysRevD.78.124020] [^accuracy]).
-In space-project jargon, **what is the modeling and templating error budget for LISA?** Once we know, we can ask questions such as:

 [^accuracy]: A sufficient condition for the systematic error from mismodeling to be negligible compared to the random effects of noise is for the *mismatch* to be smaller than $D/(2 \, \mathrm{SNR}^2)$, where $D$ is the number of parameters in the waveform.
 See [@Chatziioannou:2016ezg].

+How do we define **waveform accuracy requirements** formally for LISA?
+It is unclear that we have all the mathematical tools and criteria to pose this question profitably (although we have well-established foundations [@10.1103/PhysRevD.78.124020]).
+In space-project jargon, **what is the modeling and templating error budget for LISA?** Once we know, we can ask questions such as:

 * Are post-Newtonian (PN), effective-one-body (EOB), and numerical-relativistic (NR) binary models sufficiently accurate to extract all science from loud massive black-hole binary inspirals?
 E.g, are numerical-relativity simulations sufficient to capture the fine details of mergers?
 How *long* do they need so that the "handoff" from PN/EOB to numerical is sufficiently accurate?
 * What about the model representations as phenomenological (*Phenom*) or reduced-order-modeling (ROM) templates?
 Can these be improved at the cost of more computation, whether *online* during parameter estimation or in a preliminary stage?